Cod, Atlantic Cod

 Fishing effort in this area has been too high and cod is being exploited unsustainably.
 The fishery has been closed since January 2009.
 However, fishing days were allowed to small jiggers when the scientific advice should apply to all fisheries.
-Thus because of the very low stock size ICES advises that the fishery should be closed.
+Thus, because of the very low stock size ICES advises that the fishery should be closed.
 Avoid eating fish from depleted stocks.

 Since 1996 trawlers have been excluded from fishing on the Faroes Bank, and the fishery restricted to longliners and jiggers, with a total fishing ban during the spawning season, March to May.
 The fishery is now closed to all fishing except jigging.